vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-asr.md

 ## Collect diagnostic data for file submissions

-When you report a problem with attack surface reduction rules, you're asked to collect and submit diagnostic data that can be used by Microsoft support and engineering teams to help troubleshoot issues.
+When you report a problem with attack surface reduction rules, you're asked to collect and submit diagnostic data for Microsoft support and engineering teams to help troubleshoot issues.

 1. Open Command Prompt as an administrator and open the Windows Defender directory: